 After a DUI arraignment, the defense attorney and prosecutor will try to negotiate a resolution to avoid trial.
 The defense attorney’s first strategy is to try to get the entire case dismissed by showing that there is insufficient evidence to sustain a DUI conviction.
 Note that prosecutors rarely agree to dismiss DUI charges unless there is a glaring problem with their evidence.

-The defense attorney’s next strategy is to try to get the DUI charge reduced to the Nevada crime of reckless driving.
+The defense attorney’s next strategy is to try to get the DUI charge reduced to reckless driving.
 Note that prosecutors cannot legally reduce DUI charges unless their case has evidentiary problems.
 But if this strategy works and the defendant agrees to plead to reckless driving, the case may end without a trial.
 (Note that in rare cases, it may be possible to reduce a Nevada DUI to “careless driving.”)

 If the prosecutor refuses to dismiss or reduce the DUI charges, the defense attorney has a final strategy: To accept the DUI charge on the condition that the prosecution agrees to minimum penalties.
 If the prosecution agrees and if the defendant accepts this resolution, the case can end without a trial.